Imsai Arasan 23rd Pulikecei: Critical response

 Critics responded positively to Imsai Arasan 23rd Pulikesi, noting the quality of its story, Vadivelu's performance, its highlighting of contemporary political and social concerns, and the film's art direction, cinematography, and music.
 Malathi Rangarajan of The Hindu approved of the way Deven presented comedy, saying that it came in "the most unexpected situations."
 Film historian Sundararaj Theodore Baskaran described Imsai Arasan 23rd Pulikecei as "a parody with healthy concerns".

 Both Bijoy Bharathan of The Times of India and Sudhish Kamath of The Hindu applauded Vadivelu's comic timing.
 Ananda Vikatan, in its original review of the film dated 23 July 2006, lauded Vadivelu's performance.
 S. Sudha of Rediff.com said that Vadivelu was the strength of the film.
 She credited the film's art direction and cinematography as one of its major highlights.
 Art director Krishnamoorthy performed intense research to create the costumes for the characters and to design the palace sets.
 According to Theodore Baskaran, Arthur A. Wilson's cinematography "creates a series of arresting images" which helps facilitate the directorial narrative.
 However, Sify criticised the inclusion of songs in the film post-interval, stating that they "mar the film's tempo".
 Lajjavathi of Kalki praised the acting of Vadivelu, the film's humour, Sabesh-Murali's background score and Krishnamoorthy's art direction and concluded saying amidst gangster and affair based films, a Tamil film to be watched with family and children itself is a historical achievement.
 Cinesouth wrote "At a time when film subjects centre on lust and gangsterism, director Shankar deserves credit for having the guts to produce a historical film that one can watch with the family".
+Malini Mannath of Chennai Online wrote "'Imsai Arasan..' is no doubt a fairly neatly packaged wholesome family entertainer, a laudable experiment.
+But those who go with the expectation of watching a hilarious comic caper, a joke-a-minute laugh riot, what with Vadivelu donning two roles, would find it a bit of a lag and a bit of a disappointment...
+For there's not much of laughs here".